srbhr/Life-Principles-Notes/Master.md

 ## Push yourself task to completion.

 Great planners who don't execute their plans go nowhere.
-And when you feel yourself losing sight of your goals, stop and ask yourself "Why?".
-Lose sight of this why and you will lose sight of your goals.
+And when you feel yourself losing sight of your goals, stop and ask yourself, "Why?".
+Lose sight of this why and, you will lose sight of your goals.

 Everyone has at least one big problem that stands in the way of their success; find yours and deal with it.
 Therefore, taking steps:

 1. Pushing yourself to results.
 2. Focus on **key** result areas.
-3. Understand that things (actions, plans, road-maps, etc.) and their results of these actions take time.
+3. Understand that things (actions, plans, roadmaps, etc.) and their results of these actions take time.
 And you can only get there by deliberate practice.

 Therefore, **consistency is key**.